 Hot Stone Massage: Different sized, mildly heated stones are applied for 90 minutes to melt out stress and tension, providing gentle relaxation.

 Massage with CBDMEDIC™ Massage Oil at Home

 Mother nature holds many natural gifts that can aid healing and relief.
 CBDMEDIC™ has made use of these ingredients for a pain-relieving massage oil that can be used at home or during a professional massage.
-This formulation blends naturally-derived pain-relieving active ingredients menthol and camphor along with other essential oils and emollients including CBD-rich hemp oil, coconut oil, jojoba oil to offer soothing relief.
+This formulation blends naturally-derived pain-relieving active ingredients menthol and camphor along with other essential oils and emollients including CBD-rich hemp oil, coconut oil, jojoba seed oil to offer soothing relief.
 In combination therapy, the addition of jojoba oil increase the rate of absorption of other ingredients through the skin during topical application, which promotes fast-acting, long-lasting relief.

 No matter what your mother (or another loved one) needs, the gift of a massage is priceless.